MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/gestures/index.md

 ---
-title: "Gestures"
+title: "Xamarin.Forms Gestures"
-description: "Gesture recognizers can be used to detect user interaction with many elements of a Xamarin.Forms application." ms.prod: xamarin ms.assetid: 0E197A51-2304-4C09-A710-C7FF24A89F15 ms.technology: xamarin-forms
+description: "This guide explains how Xamarin.Forms gesture recognizers can be used to detect user interaction with many elements of a Xamarin.Forms application." ms.prod: xamarin ms.assetid: 0E197A51-2304-4C09-A710-C7FF24A89F15 ms.technology: xamarin-forms